Serve Config Files (serve build)#

 self.threshold = config["threshold"]

-If the user_config is set when the deployment is created (e.g. in the decorator or the Serve config file), this reconfigure method is called right after the deployment’s __init__ method, and the user_config is passed in as an argument.
-You can also trigger the reconfigure method by updating your Serve config file with a new user_config and reapplying it to your Ray cluster.
+If you set the user_config when you create the deployment (that is, in the decorator or the Serve config file), Ray Serve calls this reconfigure method right after the deployment’s __init__ method, and passes the user_config in as an argument.
+You can also trigger the reconfigure method by updating your Serve config file with a new user_config and reapplying it to the Ray cluster.
+See In-place Updates for more information.

 ...